LottoLand Syndicate Review

 You get an email after each draw to confirm winnings, and you can then also see all your wins in your account under 'My Transactions'.

 You can withdraw your winnings back to any bank card you have previously paid with.
 Or straight to your bank account if you prefer.
 You can also use your winnings to play again if you like instead of withdrawing them.
 For large wins I'd suggest withdrawing to your bank account.

 There have already been some really nice wins with LottoLand - and some of these have been featured very prominently in the news.

 The largest winner so far is Matthias from Berlin, Germany.
 He won €22 Million in April 2016.
 But there plenty of other big winners too.
 For the El Gordo draw for 22nd December 2016 one player in the UK won £421,004.
 Another group of 5 people shared £2.8 Million for the very same draw.
 Another player won £1.8 million betting on the Polish Lotto (Chris Tarrant awarded him his winners cheque in London).
 You can read more about the big LottoLand winners here.

 Well, we like them!

-But they also have a very high rating with TrustPilot at 8.1 out of 10.
+But they also have a very high rating with TrustPilot at 8.1 out of 10 (at the time of writing).
 That's far from easy to do, given that even Google scores only 6.3, and Apple (yes, that Apple) currently scores 3.8!

 Once you have joined LottoLand do keep an eye out for their special offers.
 They have regular specials such as '2 For 1' offers (double your chance of winning!).